Thick brane in mimetic $f(T)$ gravity: Introduction

 On the other hand, the extra-dimensional theory has been proposed since the 1920s~\cite{Kaluza:1921tu,Klein:1926tv}.
 And it attracted wide attention because of the well-known large extra dimension models~\cite{ArkaniHamed:1998rs,Antoniadis:1998ig,ArkaniHamed:1998nn} and warped extra dimension models (also called Randall-Sundrum (RS) models)~\cite{Randall:1999ee,Randall:1999vf}, which aimed at solving the hierarchy problem in the standard model of particle physics.
 After that, the thick brane model was proposed by combining the RS-2 brane model~\cite{Randall:1999vf} and domain wall model~\cite{Rubakov:1983bb,Rubakov:1983bz}.
-Later, various of thick brane models have been studied~\cite{Gremm:2000dj,Andrianov:2005hm,Afonso:2006gi,Bazeia:2006ef,Liu:2009ve,Liu:2009dw,Liu:2008wd,Liu:2007ku,Liu:2008pi}.
-More details on the thick brane and the localization of bulk fields on the brane were presented in the recent reviews~\cite{Liu:2017gcn,Liuyx:2017gcn} and references therein.
-The thick braneworld model was firstly constructed in $f(T)$ theory in Ref.~\cite{Yang:2012hu}.
+More details on the thick brane and the localization of bulk fields on the brane were presented in the recent reviews~\cite{Liu:2017gcn} and references therein.
+The thick braneworld model in $f(T)$ theory was firstly constructed in Ref.~\cite{Yang:2012hu}.
 The authors gave the brane world solution for $f(T)=T+\alpha T^2$ and investigated the localization of bulk fermions.
 Besides, the split of brane caused by the torsion effect was also studied.
 After that, more thick brane solutions were given in Ref.~\cite{Menezes:2014bta} by the first-order formalism, and the domain wall brane in a reduced Born-Infeld-$f(T)$ theory was studied in Ref.~\cite{Yang:2017evd}.
 The stability of this system under the tensor perturbations was studied in Ref.~\cite{Guo:2015qbt}.
+In all these models, the thick branes are generated by a background scalar field.
+In mimetic theories, the thick brane can be generated by the mimetic scalar field.
+In this paper we are interested in the thick brane generated by the mimetic field in $f(T)$ theory.
+Compared with the matter field, the mimetic field comes from the geometry part and can generate more interesting inner structures, which will result in the following interesting characters: (1) The graviton zero mode has a deep split with a cat-like shape for some parameters, which is plotted in Fig.~\ref{figZeroModes} in order to compare with the result of the $f(T)$-brane generated by a matter field~\cite{Yang:2012hu,Guo:2015qbt}.
+(2) There are many gravitational resonant KK modes.
+Besides $f(T)=T+\alpha T^b$, we also find some solutions for other two forms of $f(T)$.